 What’s the best repellent?

 With so many products on the market it is easy to be confused when selecting the best mosquito repellent.
-The easiest way to tell the difference between two different repellents is to look at the concentration of the active ingredients (DEET or Picaridin).
+The easiest way to tell the difference between two different repellents is to look at the concentration of the active ingredients (DEET,Picaridin, PMD or OLE).
 The greater the concentration of a repellent the longer they will keep working.

 The concentration of the products does not affect its effectiveness at keeping mosquitoes that are kept at bay.
 Applied properly a 5% DEET product will work just as well as a 30% DEET concentration.